 .NET Framework

-• Stability & Scalability: The .NET framework offers more stability and scalability than its programming counterparts.
-This also offers you all the details you want to change the objects without affecting the other codes.
+- Stability and Scalability: The .NET framework offers more stability and scalability than its programming counterparts.
+This also offers you all the details you need to change the objects without affecting the other codes.
 It makes it easy to change the code with newer technology and faster algorithms.

 Conclusion: